 Hamid Rasmussen’s work explores the intercultural dilemmas and the possibility of expres¬sing both the introverted, silent language he has from his early childhood in Algeria, and the extroverted language he has from growing up in Norway.
 Hamid Rasmussen refers to his artistic project as a ‘homage to the hybrid’, in which he tries with his embroideries to give form to the experience of ruptures in language.

-Hans Hamid Rasmussen (b.
-1963) graduated from the Academy of Fine Arts in Oslo in 1993.
-Since 2005 he has been represented by the Martin Asbæk Gallery.
-The exhibition Compa¬ra¬tive Spaces is the artist's second solo exhibition at the gallery.
-Hans Hamid is today represented in a number of international museums and in several art collections abroad.
-In 2010 he was awarded ARKEN's travel grant for his work with visualizing the transient character of memory and bringing renewed energy and meaning to embroidery.
+Hans Hamid Rasmussen was born in 1963 in Algeria and moved at the age of 7 with his family to Norway, where he lives and works today.
+Hamid Rasmussen studied in 1989-1993 at the Academy of Fine Arts in Oslo.
+He is currently professor at Art and craft department at Oslo National Academy of the arts.
+Since 2005 he has been represented by Martin Asbæk Gallery.
+The exhibition Kasbah Walking is the artist’s third solo exhibition at the gallery.
+He is represented today at a number of international museums and in several art collections abroad.
+In 2010 he was awarded ARKEN’s travel grant for his work with the visualization of the transient character of memory and for bringing renewed energy and meaning to embroidery.